 Growing fruits can be addictive, however.
 When to stop?
 There is always one more variety desired.
 Perhaps squeeze another tree in the corner of the yard?
 Grow a dwarf blueberry or raspberry in a tub on the patio?
 Plant columnar or espalier apple trees to save on space?
 The prospects are endless and the rewards can be great.
 You will never have too much fruit as friends are always willing to help out with this problem.

 How successful can fruit growing be?
 Yes, the crop can vary based on spring frosts, harsh winters, insect and disease levels, etc. Some years are better than others, just like growing any crop.
 2015 was a fabulous year for me:

 Pears: 37 quarts of Bartlett Pears canned from one tree.
 Plenty left for fresh eating.

 Apples: 2-6 bushels per tree (trees varied in size and age).
-16 bushels harvested total.
+16 bushels harvested in total.

 Plums: 300 prune plums off one Stanley tree.

 Grapes: Each vine averaged about ½ bushel of Concord grapes.

 Yes, my 2015 harvest was exceptional.
 But you cannot harvest if you do not plant!
 So let’s make next year the year to start your home orchard.
 We have a great selection of fruits.
 Call or stop in and we can help you be a successful home fruit grower too.